vinstic-myshell/myshell-doc-en/product-manual/robot-introduction.md

 #### Ethan | Support

-Language: Adaptive to the language of the user's question
+Language: Adapted to the language of the user's question

-A single-round dialogue knowledge base robot that exists in the user discussion area of Discord, and can help answer users' questions about MyShell, including product usage, feature descriptions, encrypted economic systems, and other aspects.
+A single-round dialogue knowledge base robot that exists in the user discussion area of Discord and can help answer users' questions about MyShell, including product usage, feature descriptions, encrypted economic systems, and more.

 ## UGC Robots